rust-lang/project-ffi-unwind/rfcs/0000-c-unwind-abi.md

 * The ability of a function to unwind must be part of the type system to ensure that callers that cannot unwind don't invoke functions that can unwind.
-  Although attributes are sometimes part of a function's type, a function's ABI string is always part of its type, so we are not introducing anything new to the type system.
+  Although attributes are sometimes part of a function's type, a function's ABI string is always part of its type, so we are not introducing any new elements to the type system.

 [rfc-2699]: https://github.com/rust-lang/rfcs/pull/2699
 [rfc-2753]: https://github.com/rust-lang/rfcs/pull/2753